KimberleyCook/kimberleycook.github.io/_posts/2016-09-10-berlin-so-far.md

 ---
 layout: post
 title: Berlin so far
+excerpt: I have been in Berlin for 7 weeks, it has gone ridiculously quick and I have loved almost every moment.
+I remember someone saying before I left the UK that I would learn more about UK culture once I'd gone.
+I didn't quiet fully understand what they meant at the time, but now I do.
 ---

 I have been in Berlin for 7 weeks, it has gone ridiculously quick and I have loved *almost* every moment.
 I remember someone saying before I left the UK that I would learn more about UK culture once I'd gone.
 I didn't quiet fully understand what they meant at the time, but now I do.